A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 This procedure is performed for urinary obstruction, after surgical procedures in the urethra, in unconscious patients (due to surgical anesthesia, coma, or other reasons), or for any other problem in which the bladder must be kept empty (decompressed) and urinary insured flow.

-In these scenarios, urologists are often called to the operating room or to the head of the bed to help with urethral catheter placement when the primary equipment is unsuccessful.
+In these scenarios, urologists are often called to the operating room or the head of the bed to help with urethral catheter placement when the primary equipment is unsuccessful.

-These difficult catheterizations often require additional equipment such as special wires, catheters or flexible bedside cystoscopy.
+These difficult catheterizations often require additional equipment such as special wires, catheters, or flexible bedside cystoscopy.

 The most important in his arsenal are filiform and followers.
 These tools allow blind negotiation of the true path of urethral light and, finally, access to the bladder.

-Filiforms are smaller than urethral catheters and are more likely to pass through the narrowing of the urethra.
+Filiform are smaller than urethral catheters and are more likely to pass through the narrowing of the urethra.
 The followers can be used to dilate the narrowing to an appropriate size for the passage of a urethral catheter.

-In addition, the dilation can be therapeutic and can give the patient a better chance of being able to empty spontaneously when the catheter is removed.
+In addition, the dilation can be therapeutic and give the patient a better chance of being able to empty spontaneously when the catheter is removed.

-In fact, filiforms and followers are still widely used for dilation in men with known urethral stricture disease.
+Filiform and followers are still widely used for dilation in men with known urethral stricture disease.

 Why are urinary catheters used?